 Meet Sean Tarwater

-A native Kansas Citian and 3rd generation Kansan.
+Sean Tarwater is a native Kansas Citian and 3rd generation Kansan.
 His roots in the community run deep.
 A proud Irish Catholic, Sean grew up in a tight knit family with three brothers and a sister.
 He attended St. Thomas More Grade School and graduated from Rockhurst High School in 1987.
 Rockhurst is a Jesuit Catholic high school.
 At Rockhurst, he learned to be an Ignatian leader and a “Man for Others” in the spirit of St. Ignatius Loyola.
 It was during those years, and through those experiences, that he knew he wanted to be a community leader that made a difference.

 Sean stayed in Kansas City for college and graduated from UMKC Block School of Business with a Master’s Degree in Business.
 While there, he served as an officer in Lambda Chi Alpha Fraternity where he was Social Chairman and helped to improve the fraternity’s reputation and relationship within the community through philanthropic events.
 Sean’s higher education has prepared him well for his business and volunteer life.